Difference Between Coupon Rate and Yield to Maturity

 Coupon Rate vs Yield to Maturity

-The Coupon Rate is said to be the same throughout the bond tenure year.
+The Coupon Rate is the same throughout the bond tenure year.
 Also, it is sometimes known as “Bond Yield” to make the terms a little bit complicated.
 The Coupon Rate represents the annual interest a person is going to receive.

-It is calculated manually based on the face value and not the market price.
+It is calculated manually based on the face value, not the market price.

 Yield to Maturity (YTM) can be defined as those bonds an individual receives after the bond maturation date.
 The value of mature bonds is said to be higher.
 It can be calculated with the help of financial calculators, which are now available on the internet.